 What is your signature dish which never fails to please?
 I cook anything from Middle Eastern to Japanese.
 I don't really have a signature dish — it really depends on the client and their wants and needs.

-Find out more about a job of a yacht captain here.
+Find out more about a job of a yacht chef here.